elpeyotl/nuxtNetlify/content/pages/home.md

 ---
-title: 1234TEST1234TEST1234TEST1234TEST1234TESTHOSSA HOSSA 666 Welcome to The yelling light 666
+title: Welcome to The yelling light
 ---
-666This is the place about a label in winti. best label! we release stuff. awsome stuff!!

-Feel free to explore!666

-HOOOSa
+We are a label based in Wintethur.